-We used a VAF threshold of $\geq 2\%$ to compare clinical features of patients with variants fulfilling commonly accepted CHIP criteria (n=77; 38.5%) to patients without such variants.
-CHIP carriers were older (median, 74 years vs. 69 years for patients without CHIP; $p=5.4 \times 10^{-6}$ {Wilcoxon-Mann-Whitney test}, $q=9.1 \times 10^{-6}$ ), had lower hemoglobin levels (median, 12.7 g/dL vs. 13.7 g/dL; p=0.0020, q=0.017) and higher mean corpuscular volume (MCV, median, 91.9 fl vs. 89.0 fl; p=0.0076, q=0.034) (Figure 1D, E).
+We used a VAF threshold of $\geq 2\%$ to compare clinical features of patients with variants fulfilling commonly accepted CHIP criteria (n = 77; 38.5%) with patients without such variants.
+CHIP carriers were older (median, age 74 vs 69 years for patients without CHIP; $P = 5.4 \times 10^{-6}$ [Wilcoxon-Mann-Whitney test ]; $q = 9.1 \times 10^{-6}$ ), had lower hemoglobin levels (median, 12.7 vs 13.7 g/dL; P = .0020; q = 0.017), and had higher mean corpuscular volume (median, 91.9 vs 89.0 fL; P = .0076; q = 0.034) (Figure 1D-E).
 Other blood cell counts showed no significant differences (Table 1).
-Hemoglobin levels were available for 125/200 patients, including 50 with CHIP.
-Although no patient in our study had a known hematologic disorder, 27/125 (21.6%) presented with subnormal hemoglobin values (Figure 1F).
-Of note, 18/27 patients with anemia (66.7%, Supplemental Figure 4) had detectable mutations with VAF $\geq 2\%$ and can thus be classified as clonal cytopenia of uncertain significance (CCUS), a higher proportion than recently reported in a large study of patients >60 years with unexplained anemia.
-Prevalence of CHIP was lower in patients with normal hemoglobin levels (32.7%, p=0.0014).
-Most anemic patients in our cohort either had significant comorbidities, prior/present non-hematologic cancer, or were receiving anticoagulants or immunosuppressive treatment for autoimmune disease (AID) - all conditions that could predispose to anemia (Supplemental Table 2).
-We observed an enrichment of SF3B1 and TP53 mutations in anemic CHIP patients compared to those with normal hemoglobin levels when, in concordance with a previous report, we applied a lower VAF threshold of $\geq 1\%$ for these two genes (Supplemental Table 2, 4/27 vs. 2/98 patients, respectively; p=0.020, Fisher's exact test.
+Hemoglobin levels were available for 125 of 200 patients, including 50 with CHIP.
+Although no patient in our study had a known hematologic disorder, 27 (21.6%) of 125 presented with subnormal hemoglobin values (Figure 1F).
+Of note, 18 (66.7%) of 27 patients with anemia (supplemental Figure 4) had detectable mutations with VAF $\geq$ 2% and can thus be classified as clonal cytopenia of uncertain significance, a higher proportion than recently reported in a large study of patients older than age 60 years with unexplained anemia.
+The prevalence of CHIP was lower in patients with normal hemoglobin levels (32.7%; P = .0014).
+Most anemic patients in our cohort had significant comorbidities or previous or present nonhematologic cancer, or they were receiving anticoagulants or immunosuppressive treatment for autoimmune disease (AID), all conditions that could predispose to anemia (supplemental Table 2).
+We observed an enrichment of SF3B1 and TP53 mutations in anemic CHIP patients compared with those with normal hemoglobin levels when, in concordance with a previous report, we applied a lower VAF threshold of $\geq$ 1% for these 2 genes (4 of 27 vs 2 of 98 patients, respectively; Fisher's exact test P = .020; supplemental Table 2).

-CHIP carriers were more likely to have CVD as previously reported, and showed a trend towards higher frequency of prior/present malignant disease (Figure 1G, H; Supplemental Table 3).
-Unexpectedly, CHIP carriers more commonly had AID (Figure 1I), comprising diverse autoimmune disorders (Supplemental Table 4).
-Multivariate logistic regression confirmed significant associations between CHIP and older age (adjusted odds ratio [OR], 2.1; 95% confidence interval [CI], [1.1, 4.0]; p=0.025), lower hemoglobin levels (adjusted OR, 0.67; 95% CI [0.49, 0.89]; p=0.0078), and AID (adjusted OR, 6.6; 95% CI [1.7, 30]; p=0.0081) (Figure 1J), but not with CVD or malignancy.
+CHIP carriers were more likely to have CVD, as previously reported, and showed a trend toward higher frequency of previous or present malignant disease (Figure 1G-H; supplemental Table 3).
+Unexpectedly, CHIP carriers more commonly had AID (Figure 1I) comprising diverse autoimmune disorders (supplemental Table 4).
+Multivariable logistic regression confirmed significant associations between CHIP and older age (adjusted odds ratio [OR], 2.1; 95% confidence interval [CI], 1.1-4.0; P = .025), lower hemoglobin levels (adjusted OR, 0.67; 95% CI, 0.49-0.89; P = .0078), and AID (adjusted OR, 6.6; 95% CI, 1.7-30; P = .0081) (Figure 1J), but not with CVD or malignancy.

 The association between CHIP and diverse AID is a novel finding.
-CHIP has been studied in patient cohorts with specific autoimmune conditions such as rheumatoid arthritis (RA) or ANCA-associated vasculitis (AAV), with reported prevalences of 17% and 30%, respectively.
-Arends et al. found a higher prevalence of CHIP in AAV patients compared to age and gender-matched controls, whereas a smaller retrospective study did not show enrichment of CHIP among RA patients compared to published control cohorts.
-In contrast to these reports, our prospective analysis of THA patients was unbiased with respect to AID, CVD and malignancy.
+CHIP has been studied in patient cohorts with specific autoimmune conditions such as rheumatoid arthritis or antineutrophil cytoplasmic antibody (ANCA)-associated vasculitis (AAV), with reported prevalences of 17% and 30%, respectively.
+Arends et al found a higher prevalence of CHIP in AAV patients compared with age- and sex-matched controls, whereas a smaller retrospective study did not show enrichment of CHIP among patients with rheumatoid arthritis compared with published control cohorts.
+In contrast to these reports, our prospective analysis of THA patients was unbiased with respect to AID, CVD, and malignancy.
 Whether our findings can be generalized to individuals not undergoing THA remains to be studied.